AndriyKalashnykov/spring-boot-rest-example/readme.md

-# Spring Boot Microservice example
+# Spring Boot REST microservice

-Java / Maven / Spring Boot micro-service.
+Java / Maven / Spring Boot microservice

-Full integration with the latest **Spring** Framework: inversion of control, dependency injection, etc.
+* Full integration with the latest **Spring** Framework 1.x: inversion of control, dependency injection, etc.
 * Packaging as a single jar with embedded container (tomcat 8)
 * Demonstrates how to set up healthcheck, metrics, info, environment, etc. endpoints automatically on a configured port.
 Inject your own health / metrics info with a few lines of code.
 * RESTful service using annotation: supports both XML and JSON request / response
 * Exception mapping from application exceptions to the right HTTP response with exception details in the body
 * *Spring Data* Integration with JPA/Hibernate
-* Automatic CRUD functionality against the data source using Spring *Repository* pattern
+* CRUD functionality with H2 in-memory data source using Spring *Repository* pattern
 * MockMVC test framework
-* APIs are "self-documented" by Swagger2 using annotations
+* Self-documented APIs: Swagger2 using annotations

 ## Pre-requisites